In this post, you’ll learn what went into creating a new website for Lara Johnson, certified life coach through the Life Coach School.

 “Revisions” is kind of a boring word.
 But really, it’s always a super fun time.
 I got to add Lara’s finalized copy and tweak things exactly the way she needed them to be.

-I always include two rounds of revisions for full website projects.
+My website projects always include two rounds of revisions for full website projects.
 I want my clients to create a site that’s exactly the way they need so they can market to their ideal client.
+Setting these two rounds in place also helps to keep us on track with our schedule.
+It helps eliminate any buffering or stalling website launch with design tweaks.

 One revision Lara ended up making was to the copy on her free offer.
 Once she got her lead magnet (or freebie, or whatever you want to call it) written, it came out topically different than she had initially planned.